 - Remove coarse dirt before you put sneakers or different shoes in the washing machine.
 For dry dirt, use a shoe brush or smack your shoes together outside.
 You can rinse wet mud or dog poop off with a hose.

-- Pre-treat stains with gall soap or a stain-removing soap.
-(Organic gall soap is available on Amazon**.)
+- Pre-treat stains with gall soap or stain-removing soap.

 - Loosen the shoelaces and pull the tongue back to open it wide.
 You can leave cotton shoelaces pulled in during washing.

 - Put delicate shoes in a laundry bag.
-For ones made of synthetic materials, you should also use a special laundry bag that collects microplastics.
+For ones made of synthetic materials, consider using a special laundry bag that collects microplastics — as synthetic fibers from clothing are one of the main causes of microplastics in the ocean.

 - Select a delicate, cold water wash cycle for washing shoes.